-The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high investment as measured by the company's recent asset growth.
+The Advisor may consider a small capitalization company's investment characteristics as compared to other eligible companies when making investment decisions and may exclude a small capitalization company with high recent asset growth.
 The Series will generally not exclude more than 5% of the eligible United Kingdom small capitalization company universe based on such investment characteristics.
 The criteria the Advisor uses for assessing investment characteristics are subject to change from time to time.
 The Advisor may decrease the amount that the Series invests in eligible United Kingdom small capitalization companies that have lower profitability and/or higher relative prices.